pyta-uoft/website/index.md

 ### Bad indentation (W0311) {#W0311}

 This error occurs when an unexpected number of tabs or spaces is used to indent the code.
-It is recommended that you use [*four spaces per indentation level*][PEP8: Indentation] throughout your code.
+It is recommended that we use [*four spaces per indentation level*][PEP8: Indentation] throughout our code.

 ~~~~ {include="W0311_bad_indentation"}
 ~~~~